-the decision.
-The Office also again asked for the timing of the President's discussions with Cohen about Trump Tower Moscow and asked him to specify "what period of the campaign" he was involved in discussions concerning the project.
-In response, the President's personal counsel declined to provide additional information from the President and stated that "the President has fully answered the questions at issue."
+the decision.1057 The Office also again asked for the timing of the President's discussions with Cohen about Trump Tower Moscow and asked him to specify "what period of the campaign" he was involved in discussions concerning the project.1058 In response, the President's personal counsel declined to provide additional information from the President and stated that "the President has fully answered the questions at issue."1059

 In the weeks following Cohen's plea and agreement to provide assistance to this Office, the President repeatedly implied that Cohen's family members were guilty of crimes.
 On December 3, 2018, after Cohen had filed his sentencing memorandum, the President tweeted, "Michael Cohen asks judge for no Prison Time.'
 You mean he can do all of the TERRIBLE, unrelated to Trump, things having to do with fraud, big loans, Taxis, etc., and not serve a long prison term?
 He makes up stories to get a GREAT & ALREADY reduced deal for himself, and get his wife and father-in-law (who has the money?) off Scott Free.
-He lied for this outcome and should, in my opinion, serve a full and complete sentence." (b) (6), (b) (7)(A), (b) (7)(B), (b) (7)(C)
+He lied for this outcome and should, in my opinion, serve a full and complete sentence."1060 A few minutes later, the President appeared to contrast Cohen's conduct with Roger Stone's, tweeting: "I will never testify against Trump.'
+This statement was recently made by Roger Stone, essentially stating that he will not be forced by a rogue and out of control prosecutor to make up lies and stories about 'President Trump.'
+Nice to know that some people still have 'guts!"1061

-On December 12, 2018, Cohen was sentenced to three years of imprisonment.
-The next day, the President sent a series of tweets that said:
+On December 12, 2018, Cohen was sentenced to three years of imprisonment.1062 The next day, the President sent a series of tweets that said: